awaismemon26/dotfiles/README.md

 ## Steps for setting up MacOS

-1. Install XCode Tools
+1. Clone repository in `$HOME`

+2. Export existing .files to dotfiles directory

-2. Install Brew, if not available
+3. Install Brew, oh-my-zsh (with plugins/themes) if not available

-3. Update Brew

-4. Install Brew packages using Brewfile

-5. Create symlinks for all `.config` files using stow
+4. Create symlinks for all `.config` files using stow

 ## Setup

-1. Export current configurations
+1. Export current configurations to dotfiles directory

     ```bash
     make export
     ```

-2. Install homebrew
+2. Install homebrew, oh-my-zsh (with plugins/themes) and VIM theme

     ```bash
     make install